 Around this time of year, I get super busy with life which explains why I am giving you a recipe for easy lemon sorbet.
-I don’t have the time I used to have to make glorious yet time consuming cakes.
+I ain’t got time to make glorious yet time consuming cakes.

 I have a way of making desserts to fit my lifestyle.
 So this easy, quick, light and delicious easy lemon sorbet hit the ticket.
 I know that in a matter of minutes, I can make the base of this sorbet and have it in the ice cream maker churning away.